 Aspire Young Person's Centre, Great Yarmouth

 Aspire, our Young Person's Centre in Great Yarmouth, opened in partnership with Orwell Housing Association and Great Yarmouth Borough Council five years ago.
 It represents a high demand and strategically important service for Great Yarmouth.
 Formerly known as the ‘Bretts Warehouse', this Grade 2 listed building contains 17 units of accommodation for single, young homeless people aged 16-25.

-Our staff team works closely with all the young people at Aspire helping them develop and bounce back from the problems that led to them becoming homeless.
+Our staff team works closely with all the young people at Aspire helping them to develop and bounce back from the problems that led to them becoming homeless.
 Each of our residents is allocated a key worker to support them on the path to becoming a confident young adult.

-The great central location of Aspire in Great Yarmouth makes it a good base for the young people to get out and about in the community and have easy access to education, training and a social life.
-These are all important elements to help them become more independent and prepare them to move on to the next stage of their life.
+The central location of Aspire in Great Yarmouth makes it a good base for the young people to get out and about in the community, and have easy access to education, training and a social life.
+These are all important elements in helping them to become more independent and preparing them to move on to the next stage of their life.